 Graduates of the College of Education seeking initial certification in New York state must pass the three NYSTCE examinations - one in liberal arts (LAST), one in professional education (ATS-W), and one in the content specialty (CST).
 It is advisable to take the liberal arts test (LAST) by the end of the first semester of study, the content specialty test (CST) after the second semester, and the professional education test (ATS-W) during student teaching.
-Advanced candidates complete the CST intheir new area of certification (e.g. literacy).
+Advanced candidates complete the CST in their new area of certification (e.g. literacy or special education).